byterubpay/byterub-site/_posts/2016-09-11-logs-for-the-Kovri-dev-meeting-held-on-2016-09-11.md

 **\<meeting-bot> [anonimal]** pero: good point
 **\<MalMen>** anonimal at the begining I didnt like the colors of monero too, but grown on me
 **\<hyc>** yeh that's why I don't like 246. the tuft at the top of the logo reminds me too much of the tor onion
-**\<ferretinjapan>** 239 isnt horrible, but it definitely doesn't feel like it has a connection to Monero
+**\<ferretinjapan>** 239 isnt horrible, but it definitely doesn't feel like it has a connection to ByteRub
-**\<ferretinjapan>** other than the color, it doesn't really feel like it's closely bound to the Monero project.
+**\<ferretinjapan>** other than the color, it doesn't really feel like it's closely bound to the ByteRub project.
 **\<lurker>** agree ferretinjapan
 **\<meeting-bot> [i2p-relay] {-ArticMine}** There are common law trademarks by "use in commerce" in both cases
 **\<ferretinjapan>** If that's intentional then awesome, but otherwise, people may not even connect monero and kovri together as being sister projects.
 **\<meeting-bot> [i2p-relay] {-moneromooo}** Then... we could superimpose: 239 with added arms on top of the monero M, trying to hide it :D
 **\<pero>** i think my the minimal pacmans from 88 and 81 arent bad either
-**\<fluffypony>** anonimal: what are your thoughts on the "connection to Monero" thing - do we want it to be more tightly coupled or not?
+**\<fluffypony>** anonimal: what are your thoughts on the "connection to ByteRub" thing - do we want it to be more tightly coupled or not?
 **\<hyc>** then xmr\_eric's would be fine
 **\<meeting-bot> [anonimal]** fluffypony ferretinjapan lurker: if the artists can somehow come up with a better idea other than slapping a big K in the style of monero onto the garlic, then I'm open to new ideas
 **\<meeting-bot> [guzzi]** fluffypony i agree if there needs to be aconnection to monero that is important to discussion on 239